Forest wagtail: Description

+The forest wagtail has a single-note call ('pink pink') given often while on the ground or even in high flight.
+In addition, the birds have a soft lilting song.
+The brown shrike (Lanius cristatus confusus) sometimes imitates the calls of the forest wagtail.

 Distribution and habitat

 As its English and scientific names imply, this is a forest species, a distinction from all other wagtails.
 It is usually found in open areas of the woodland such as clearings.
 In winter it is found mainly in well-shaded forest habitats or along paths in coffee plantations and clearings in forests.

-The breeding areas are in eastern Asia, parts of Korea, parts of China (Kansu, Anhwei, Hunan) and parts of Siberia.
+The breeding areas are in eastern Asia, parts of Korea, parts of China (Gansu, Anhui, Hunan) and parts of Siberia.
 Southern records of breeding from Assam have been questioned.
 It migrates to the warmer parts of Asia in winter and it has been suggested that they reach southern India and Sri Lanka via the Andaman Islands.
 It has been recorded as a vagrant in the Maldives and Australia.

 It was formerly thought to winter only in southwestern India, passing through the rest of the peninsula on migration.
 But now it has been shown to winter in all of the southern part of the peninsula in addition to southwestern India.

 Behaviour and ecology

 These wagtails are found singly or in small groups.
 They often forage in the trees and capture insects along the branches of trees.
 They may also forage on the ground like a pipit and when disturbed, it flies up into the trees with a sharp pink note.
+They can climb steep branches and will run rapidly along horizontal branches.
 They roost in the company of other wagtails among reeds.

-The song includes disyllabic tsi-fee notes repeated several times.
-They can climb steep branches and will run rapidly along horizontal branches.
+Breeding

 The breeding season is May in northeastern India and June in the Amur region.
 The forest wagtail leaves the winter quarters towards the end of March from Sri Lanka and mid March from the Malay Peninsula, the last birds leaving around May.
 During particularly cold springs, the arrival in the summer breeding grounds near the Kedrovaya River (Ussuri Land) can be as late as the end of May.
 Males sing from May to July, and when calling the bird sways at each syllable.
 It is the only wagtail that builds nests on trees, often favouring oaks.
 It builds its cup-shaped nest made up of fine grass and rootlets matted with moss and cobwebs.
 The nest is built by the female alone and the male stands guard nearby.
 The usual clutch is five eggs, incubated by the female alone for about 13 to 15 days.
 Incubation begins before the full clutch is laid and the eggs hatch at intervals.
 The young fledge and leave the nest after about 10 to 12 days.
-Both the males and females take part in feeding the young.
+Both the male and female take part in feeding the young.
 Like other wagtails, this species is insectivorous.